-8. Subdivision of the shelf according to water circulation

-A lagoons occur on shelf and isolated platforms and consist of is a shallow body of water separated from a larger body of water by barrier islands or reefs.
+8. Subdivision of the shelf according to water circulation a.
+Lagoon A lagoons occur on shelf and isolated platforms and consist of is a shallow body of water separated from a larger body of water by barrier islands or reefs.
 Lagoons are commonly divided into coastal lagoons and atoll lagoons.
-It is more salaline than open sea and contain those animals (fossils) that tolerant salinity and oxygen deficiency c.
-Estuary d. open sea

-A bay is a similar to lagoon but more smaller and has more restricted circulation e.
-Shoal

-An estuary is a partially enclosed coastal body of brackish water with one or more rivers or streams flowing into it, and with a free connection to the open sea.
-Estuaries form a transition zone between river environments and marine environments (Fig.2.5).

-It is normal sea, which, connected to main oceans, and its content of oxygen and salt is similar to ocean.

-It is high energy and clear water coastal subtidal part of shelf in which carbonate lithoclast and bioclast sediments dominate.
+It is more salaline than open sea and contain those animals (fossils) that tolerant salinity and oxygen deficiency b. bay A bay is a similar to lagoon but more smaller and has more restricted circulation c.
+Estuary An estuary is a partially enclosed coastal body of brackish water with one or more rivers or streams flowing into it, and with a free connection to the open sea.
+Estuaries form a transition zone between river environments and marine environments (Fig.2.5). d. open sea It is normal sea, which, connected to main oceans, and its content of oxygen and salt is similar to ocean.
+24 e.
+Shoal It is high energy and clear water coastal subtidal part of shelf in which carbonate lithoclast and bioclast sediments dominate.

-Fig. (2.5) dividing shelf into several small part According to water circulation a.
-Attached platforms b.
+Fig. (2.5) dividing shelf into several small part According to water circulation 9.
+According to type of platform, a.
+Attached platforms They are those platform that exist on continental margin (exist on continental crust or we can say attached to continental).
+There are three types of attached platforms, a. ramp, b. non-rimmed shelf, c.
+Rimed shelf. b.
 Isolated platforms are those platforms that are located in the ocean and surrounding by oceanic crust.
 They have flat topped and accounted as important carbonate factory in the oceans such as Bahama Island (or platform).